MatthewHeun/matsbyname/cran-comments.md

 ## Context

-`matsbyname` v0.4.23 is a minor release that introduces a helpful warning when `hatize_byname()` is called with a `keep` argument that is different from the structure of the vector.
+`matsbyname` v0.4.24 is a bugfix release with one new feature, the capability to trim matrices.
 There are no breaking changes.
 See `NEWS.md` for details.

-This is a re-submission to address a regression in the reverse dependency check.
-Function `hatize_byname()` has been rewritten to ensure backward compatibility with the `matsindf` package.
-See note below.

 ## Test environments (10 in total) and R CMD check results